 We test our streaming players over a period of days or weeks, replicating exactly how you’d use them in real-life scenarios.
 That includes testing them for speed, convenience, intuitiveness, and a variety of features.
-Just as important as speed and power is access to a wide variety of apps — after all, most TVs and Blu-ray players are already set up for basic streaming — a designated streamer should offer something more.
+Accessibility to a wide variety of apps is also crucial — after all, most TVs and Blu-ray players are already set up for basic streaming — so a designated streamer should offer something more.

 A streamer might have the best hardware in the world, but this won’t matter if you can only watch content from one streaming service.
 In order to meet our standard, a streaming media player ideally supports all or most of the major content providers, as well as a wide variety of newer features like 4K Ultra HD and HDR.
 Finally, we look at how much quality and how many features you get on a dollar-by-dollar scale, to assure each of our top streamers is not only a great experience but also a great value.

 Is now a good time to buy?